Childhood trauma: Medical trauma

 Medical trauma, sometimes called 'paediatric medical traumatic stress' refers to a set of psychological and physiological responses of children and their families to pain, injury, serious illness, medical procedures, and invasive or frightening treatment experiences.
 Medical trauma may occur as a response to a single or multiple medical events.
 In children, they are still developing cognitive skills and because of this they process information differently.
 They might associate pain with punishment and could believe they did something wrong that led to them being in pain or that they somehow caused their injury.

 Children may experience disruptions in their attachment with their caregivers due to their traumatic medical experience.
-This does depend on the age of the child and their understanding of their medical difficulties.
-For example, a young child may feel betrayed by their parents if they have had to participate in activities that have cause and contributed to the child's pain such as administering medications or taking them to the doctor.
+This depends on the age of the child and his understanding of his medical difficulties.
+For example, a young child may feel betrayed by his parents if they have forced him to participate in activities that contributed to the child's pain, such as administering medications or taking him to the doctor.
 At the same time, the parent-child relationship is strained due to parents feeling powerless, guilt, or inadequacy.